-The risk that we have insufficient financial resources to meet our commitments as they fall due.
+Funding risk is the risk that we do not have sufficiently stable and diverse sources of funding.
+Liquidity risk is the risk that we have insufficient financial resources to meet our commitments as they fall due.

-• A deterioration in either the Group's or the UK's credit rating, or a sudden and significant withdrawal of customer deposits, would adversely impact our funding and liquidity position.
+A deterioration in either the Group's or the UK's credit rating, or a sudden and significant withdrawal of customer deposits, would adversely impact our funding and liquidity position.